 The powdery consistency allows the gelatin to easily disburse throughout the mixture it is added to.

 Also called gelatin sheets, leaf gelatin is made when the gelatin is dried into a flat sheet.
-Some consider leaf gelatin the more preferred setting agent in making a jelly, as it gives a very clear, clean, tasteless set.
+Some consider leaf gelatin the more preferred setting agent in making jelly, as it gives a very clear, clean, tasteless set.
 Cooks may find it easier to use as well since the measurement is simply counting out sheets versus weighing amounts of powder.